Averydimbulb79/mike_editor/README.md

 • HTML
 • CSS
 • Vanilla JavaScript
-• Marked.js (Markdown parsing)
+• Marked.js
-• Mermaid.js (diagrams)
+• Mermaid.js
+• Service Worker (PWA support)

 ---

 ## Usage

-1. Open the HTML file in a browser
+1. Open the app via GitHub Pages or local server
 2. Start writing or load demo
 3. Use ribbon tools for formatting
+4. Install as app if desired
-4. Export or print as needed
+5. Export or print as needed

 ---